 Ha Breath of Life is a spectacular show incorporating over 100 performers, animation, lighting effects, surround sound and even fire!
 A touching story about Mana, from birth into adulthood, and his beloved Lani.
 It’s well worth watching it but if you are staying for the show it’s a long day!
 I highly recommend including return transportation with your Polynesian Cultural Center tickets, that way no one has to drive back to your accommodation at 9:30pm (in the dark and no doubt tired).

-1. Do you want to explore on your own or take a guided tour?
-Ambassador Packages are fully guided.
+- Do you want to explore on your own or take a guided tour?
+The Super Ambassador Luau Package is fully guided.

-2. Transportation is included with the Circle Island Package or can be purchased separately.
-When booking online, you can add your transportation option during check-out (from $26-36 per person), except for General Admission.
-Transportation departs Waikiki at 10am or 12 Noon and returns at 10:30pm.
-I recommend booking this option UNLESS you don’t want to stay for the Ha Breath of Life evening show OR you plan on staying on the North Shore, in which case I would self-drive (park opens at 12 Noon and reminder the Huki show is at 2:20pm).
+- Transportation can be purchased separately.
+When booking online, you can add your transportation option during check-out.
+I recommend booking this option UNLESS you don’t want to stay for the Ha Breath of Life evening show OR you plan on staying on the North Shore, in which case I would self-drive (park opens at 12 Noon and reminder the Huki show is 2:30-3pm).
 The Courtyard by Marriott Oahu North Shore is conveniently located next door to the Polynesian Cultural Center and is a great home base hotel for a few days of exploration on Oahu’s North Shore.

-3. If you’ve already been to a Luau or have another one booked during your trip, you can choose a different Package that incorporates the Prime Rib Buffet (Ambassador Prime Package) or the Island Buffet (Admission & Show with Free Dinner) instead.
+- If you’ve already been to a Luau or have another one booked during your trip, you can choose the Gateway Buffet Package option instead.